mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 Herein lies the distinction between the ISA and what is called _microarchitecture_.
 For an ISA, the basic unit of a program is an instruction.
-However, as we have shown, any instruction may require multiple steps like various output-enable's and write-enable's at different times.
+However, as shown, any single instruction may require multiple steps like various output-enable's and write-enable's at different times.
-This sequence of operations is referred to as _microcode_ and it is composed of _microoperations_ (uOPs, u resembling the Greek letter mu, the SI-prefix for micro-).
+These operations are called _microoperations_ (uOPs, u resembling the Greek letter #math.mu, the SI-prefix for micro-).

-This under-specification of what an implementation must do has many advantages.
+This under-specification of what an implementation must do has advantages.
 For computer hardware engineers, it gives a lot of freedom in choosing an appropriate microarchitecture for various use-cases.